Geemahrash/TiDB_AgentX__2025/README.md

 # TiDB4 Application with B+ Tree Search

-This application demonstrates the use of TiDB's B+ tree indexing capabilities for efficient question-answer data retrieval.
+This application demonstrates the use of  B+ tree indexing capabilities for efficient question-answer data retrieval.

 ## Features